AMP vs. PWA: Which is Better for SEO in 2025?

 AMP excels at delivering lightning-fast content, making it ideal for news articles and blog posts.
 Its simplicity, however, comes at the cost of limited customization.
 PWA, on the other hand, offers a richer, app-like experience with features like offline access and push notifications.
 Yet, PWA implementation demands more technical expertise.
 Ultimately, AMP prioritizes speed, while PWA emphasizes engagement.

-Mobile SEO continues to evolve.
+Mobile seo continues to evolve.
 Voice search and visual search are gaining traction.
-AMP and PWA must adapt to these trends.
-For example, PWAs can leverage voice search capabilities to provide hands-free interactions.
+Both AMP and PWA must adapt to these trends.
+For example, PWAs can leverage voice search capabilities to provide hands-free interactions, and well-structured AMP content can be more easily parsed for voice assistants.
 By staying informed and adaptable, you can ensure your mobile strategy remains effective.
-Consider a hybrid approach, combining the strengths of both AMP and PWA.

 Vijay Shekhawat